Flamitsu/debloat-firmware/README.md

 - doas // sudo ./main

 ## 4. Current state

 Already rewritted the script in C.

 Waiting it to be merged into a useflag with emerge in the linux-firmware package.

-- The kernel ring buffer can be read already, i dont need to rely on log files.
+The kernel ring buffer can be read already, i dont need to rely on log files.
+However, the kernel ring buffer is volatile, so i need to rely again on log files.
+Like for example the kind of log sysklogd generates to save the logs
+###### God kill me